AljazOblonsek/portfolio/src/posts/implementing-spa-refresh-token-flow-in-next-13-app-dir.md

 ## Conclusion

-As you've seen, dealing with Next.js quirks can be complex and a bit of a hassle.
+As you've seen, dealing with Next.js "quirks" can be complex and a bit of a hassle.
 In my opinion, if you have the flexibility to move both your frontend and backend to Next.js, it can make your work more straightforward and enjoyable.
 But if that's not an option, the approach discussed here provides a way to explore how things might work.

 Please remember that this article is just an exploration of options for handling refresh tokens and isn't intended for actual production use.